Tyrn/wei/the-insider-en.typ

 squeaking branches made sounds  like a  hanged man's  rope.
 Bemish pulled an antenna out  of  a small radio and started listening.
-Suddenly while  he was searching  for  a station,  he  heard his  name and a long  string of  words spitted out in Alom -  Bemish didn't make them out through the noise.
+Suddenly while  he was searching  for  a station,  he  heard his  name and a long  string of  words spitted out in Alom---Bemish didn't make them out through the noise.
 Bemish turned the dial again but the conversation had ended.
 "Hmm," Bemish thought, "Somebody in this castle hid a transmitter away from old Elda."